xiurongy3506/independent_study/entries/entry3.md

 ## Takeaways
 1. **Break things down.** There's so much I have to do to learn how to create an app realizing that I couldn't do everything at once.
 Unfortunatly, this week, I wasn't able to utilize cocoapods and play around with it due to limited time.
 As a result, I prioritized finishing up the tutorial for swift first.

 2. **Keep track of the important things you find (links, ideas...)**.
 For me, there's still stuff that I don't understand (ex: convienience init) or things I can still explore more about (ex: UIKIT, collection types...).
-While I'm not sure if I need it now or have time to explore more knowing that I still have an app to built, I placed either write it down in this blog or had links to where to find the informations for future reference.
+While I'm not sure if I need it now or have time to explore more knowing that I still have an app to built, I either write it down in this blog or had links to where to find the informations for future reference.